MLB Odds: White Sox - Royals Prediction, Pick, How To Watch

-It is an AL Central clash as the Chicago White Sox visit the Kansas City Royals.
-It is time to continue our MLB odds series with a White Sox-Royals prediction, pick, and how to watch.
+It is the finale of a four-game series between division rivals as the Chicago White Sox visit the Kansas City Royals.
+It’s time to continue our MLB odds series with a White Sox-Royals prediction, pick, and how to watch.

-The White Sox enter the game after winning two of three against the Reds, including a 17-4 beat down of them yesterday.
-They scored 11 runs in the second inning on the way to a huge victory.
-The White Sox have been disappointing overall this year, currently sitting at 12-23 on the season.
-They have won five of their last seven though, and it is a nice rebound after their ten-game losing streak.
-The Royals may be solidifying themselves as the worst team in baseball.
-They have won just nine times this year and just dropped two of three to the Athletics.
-The pitching has been bad, as they gave up 18 runs in three games to the A’s.
+The White Sox and the Royals are currently the two worst teams in the division, and it was the Royals that won game three yesterday.
+They can now win the series today with another victory.
+The Royals have been scoring a ton of runs in the series.
+They have scored 23 runs so far in the three games, including nine yesterday in the victory.
+Conversely, the White Sox are not scoring nearly enough.
+They have scored just ten runs in the series, and have now lost 14 of their last 20 games overall.
+The pitching has not been great this series, as expected.
+The two teams both have team ERAs over 5.00 and rank 28th and 29th in the majors.

 Here are the White Sox-Royals MLB odds, courtesy of FanDuel.